 Business Bankruptcy Different from Personal Bankruptcy

 Business bankruptcy is different and, in most cases, more complex than filing for personal bankruptcy, although a Chapter 11 filing is similar to a Chapter 13 bankruptcy.
 A Chapter 11 allows for the business to reorganize their debts and also allows them to develop and negotiate a repayment plan.
 In order to accomplish this task, a full financial picture, including the business downturn and liabilities, needs to be established.
-This will allow then to develop a rational payment plan that could help the business turn things around in the short-term.
+This will allow them to develop a rational payment plan that could help the business turn things around in the short-term.

 Contact a Chapter 11 Bankruptcy Attorney in New Jersey Today